 - Always provide a correspondence address since letter of protest decisions are sent by first-class mail and not by e-mail.

-- NEVER send the letter of protest twice—once electronically and then again by facsimile or mail.
+- Send the letter of protest ONLY once- do NOT send electronically and then again by facsimile or mail.

 - Clearly identify the grounds for the refusal or requirement you would like considered.

 - If you wish to identify multiple prior pending applications and registrations that could support a likelihood of confusion refusal, the applications and registrations should be listed on a separate chart clearly identifying the registration or serial number(s), the mark(s), and the identified relevant goods or services with the appropriate International class number(s).